The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - 'David Hockney's Rocky Mountains and Tired Indians', '1965' project symposium, ICA, 2 November 2013.

 - 'Sylvester on Henry Moore', David Sylvester Study Day at Tate Britain (Tate Research British Art Writers project), October 2013

 - 'Ken Currie and Contemporary Portraiture', National Galleries of Scotland, Edinburgh, 31 July 2013

 - 'Kenneth Clark as Apocalyptic Modernist', Kenneth Clark Study Day at Tate Britain (Tate Research British Art Writers project), May 2013

 - 'Respect: The Independent Group take on Francis Bacon', Parallel of Life & Art: Exhibitions and the Independent Group conference, Institute of Contemporary Art, London, 25-26 April 2013

 - 'Influence/Appropriation: a Perspective from Art History', "Efface the Traces!": Modernism and Influence conference, University of Durham, 9-11 April 2013

 - 'Looking at the art of Derek Roberts', public lecture in conjunction with Derek Roberts: Northern Paintings exhibition, Inverleith House, Edinburgh, 23 March 2013

-- 'Eavesdropping on Artists: Quentin Tarantino meets Quentin de la Tour', Aesthetics Research Group research seminar, University of Kent, 20 March 2013
+- 'Eavesdropping on Artists: Quentin Tarantino meets Quentin de la Tour', Aesthetics Research Centre research seminar, University of Kent, 20 March 2013

 - 'Looking as Research', PG visiting experts lecture series, Courtauld Institute of Art, 5 November 2012